projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

    system.

 #.
 Connect the target system to the LAN with the Ethernet cable.

-#.
-(Optional) Connect the serial cable between the target and development
-   computer to view the ACRN and VM console (for an example, see :ref:`connect_serial_port`).

 Example of a target system with cables connected: